It seems that nowadays no matter where you look, you’ll find pictures of llamas. It’s like it happened overnight, and now everyone loves llamas!

 I know, this is completely contrary to all those photos you’ve seen of desolate mountain landscapes with picturesque lamas.

-The reality is that llamas are a domesticated animal.
+The reality is that llamas are domesticated animals.

 While they can be found in the wild, they are no longer wild animals – they’re pack animals.